-City of Angkor was the capital city of the Khmer empire and it was the largest city in the pre-industrialized world.
-The city featured the magnificent Angkorian temples at its center and it sprawled for almost 400 square miles at the height of power.
+The ancient city of Angkor was the capital city of the Khmer empire and it was the largest city in the pre-industrialized world.
+Additionally, The city featured the best Angkor temples at its center and it sprawled for almost 400 square miles at the height of power.

-The Khmer empire was founded by King Jayavarman II in AD 802.
-This civilization was centered around the belief that the Hindu king was all powerful.
+King Jayavarman II founded the Khmer Empire in AD 802.
+Additionally, the Hindu king was the center of power in Khmer civilization.
 Therefore, the Angkorian monarchs also assumed the title of “God King” because they were natural rulers of the universe.
-The temples of Angkor were built by these god kings and the great city was centered around the temple complexes.
+Indeed, the best Angkor temples were dedicated to the god kings and the city was centered around them.

 Unfortunately, the Khmer have been greatly reduced since the collapse of the empire in the 15th century.
-In addition, the devastation that the wars of the 20th century brought to Cambodia has left ts mark.
+In addition, the devastation of war has severely scarred Cambodia in the 20th century.
 Although the Khmer make up 95% of the present day population of Cambodia and Khmer is the official language.

 Initially, Hindu was their religion starting in the 8th Century AD.
 However, there would be several transitions between Hindu, Theravada Buddhism and Mahayana Buddhism throughout the early history of Cambodia.
 In modern times, 95% of the population practice Theravada Buddhism.
 Even the extremism of the Khmer Rouge could not overpower the Buddhist roots of the Khmer people.